UPDATED: March 16, 2022

 In this case, it’s called a Solo 401(k).
 So what’s the difference between these and your traditional or Roth employer-sponsored account?
 Mostly it’s the amount you can contribute.
 Solos are restricted to just the self employed person and spouse, and as a result you’re allowed to put more money into it.

-First, there’s the regular employee contribution of $19,500 or $26,000 depending on age.
+First, there’s the regular employee contribution.
 Then, you can put in an extra 25% of your annual compensation in there.
 If you’re a sole proprietor then the 25% is deducted from personal income, and if you’re incorporated it’s deducted from the business income.
 If you can afford to combine these totals, it’s an incredible opportunity to grow your savings fast.
 Best of all, the Solo has the same protections as an employer-sponsored plan.

 SEP IRA